 Even people who don’t use banking services sometimes expect a solution from the other end of a customer service line — from someone who can help them change their wallet settings, tell them their balance, or remotely reset their login information.

-Very few newbies are aware of their own personal role in managing cryptocurrency assets.
-One of the main advantages of cryptocurrencies is the concept of having your ‘own bank.’
+Few newbies are aware of their own personal role in managing cryptocurrency assets.
+One of the important advantages of cryptocurrencies is the concept of having your ‘own bank.’
 This means that no-one apart from yourself can control the funds.
 On the other hand, it also means that you alone are responsible for the safety of your own assets.

 It’s important to remember that ‘owning your own bank’ is only possible with the decentralization of services not connected to security.
 The topic here is open-source wallet — this acts as a means with which to conduct transactions.
 Centralized wallets and crypto exchanges, such as Polyx.net, retain control of user’s funds, meaning that they can provide a more depositary, bank-like experience.
 Open-source wallets, such as MEW, give their users full control over keys and funds, providing independence, and also demanding that users pay more attention from their side.